estelle-rcr/42/push_swap/README.md

 # Push Swap

 ### The project
 We create a program that sort efficiently a list of numbers (positive and negative) with a given set of authorized operations (such as invert two numbers, etc.).
 We must sort the numbers respecting a maximum number of operations according to the list given in input (max 12 operations for 5 numbers, less than 1500 for 100 numbers and less than 11500 for 500 numbers).
-For bigger list of numbers, the quick sort algorithm is used for better sorting performances.
+For bigger list of numbers, the algorithm is improved by chunking the list of numbers for better performances.

 ### How to use it
 Build the programme using the makefile: